Serban681/PlayPeak_Backend/README.md

 ## ⚙️ Build & Run the Application

-You can compile and start the PlayPeak Backend either from IntelliJ IDEA or the command line.
+You can compile and start the PlayPeak Backend either from IntelliJ IDEA.

 ### IntelliJ IDEA